-This year I have made more jams than I have in the past five years.
-It was like once I got started with that first batch of strawberry I just couldn’t stop.
+This year I have made more jams like this Blackberry Jam recipe than I have in the past five years.
+It was like once I got started with that first batch of strawberry I just couldn't stop.
 So far I have made Strawberry, Peach, Jalapeno and now Blackberry.

 So read her article and see just how easy it is.